arsors/GlobalContent/README.md

 **Attention!!
 This package helped me to learn a few things about NEOS.
 It is a small rudimentary project which should be tested extensively before running in production mode.**

 ## Install
-- Drop `PATH` in your NEOS Project.
+- Drop `composer require arsors/globalcontent` in your NEOS Project.
 - Migrate databse with `./flow doctrine:migrate`

 ## How to use